Radford, Coventry: Places of interest

 Radford is bordered on its western side by Radford Road, a main thoroughfare into Coventry city centre which extends out of Coventry to the areas of Keresley and the village of Fillongley.
-Radford Road is home to several small shops, and Buzz Bingo Coventry Savoy.
+Radford Road is home to several small shops.
 Radford's other main shopping area is Jubilee Crescent in the northern part of Radford, which also hosts a library, community centre and doctors' surgery as well as many local businesses and branches of national retail chains like Tesco and Asda.
 Jubilee Crescent was named to commemorate the then forthcoming silver jubilee of King George V in 1935.

 Most of the northern area of Radford is residential, following development during the 20th century.
 Properties range from blocks of flats to semi-detached and terraced housing, and includes both privately owner-occupied properties and council housing.
 The right to buy scheme decreased the prevalence of local authority housing in the area from the 1980s onwards, and remaining properties were transferred (along with the rest of Coventry City Council's housing stock) to Whitefriars Housing Group in 2000.

 Although Radford has endured the closure of many of its key employers in recent years, regeneration efforts are easily visible.
 The site of Radford railway station has been developed into a block of flats; Sandy Lane Power Station, which became offices for the East Midlands Electricity Board, has been redeveloped into Electric Wharf, a mixed-use site incorporating residential buildings and public art; and the former Daimler works are now a residential area known as Daimler Green.

 Radford also benefits from a generous number of parks including Nauls' Mill Park that runs behind the Radford "Council" Estate (including Hewitt Avenue) and from Bridgeman Road through to Middleborough Road towards the back of Radford Fire Station bordering the City Centre.
-A little known fact is that, below ground, the busy, culverted, Radford Brook river runs and by one branch once filled the Nauls' Mill Park pool before joining the River Sherbourne under the Belgrade Theatre Other parks include Daimler Park (Between Daimler Road and Cash's Lane) and "Radford Rec" running alongside Lydgate Hill Road.
+Other parks include Daimler Park (Between Daimler Road and Cash's Lane) and "Radford Rec" running alongside Lydgate Hill Road.
 The pink-brown Runcorn sandstone war memorial was unveiled in 1919.
 This obelisk depicts the names of the 152 from the area who fought in the Great War, a cross by the name of 17 men indicating that they died.
+Below ground, the busy Radford Brook runs in a culvert and one branch once filled the Nauls' Mill Park pool, before joining the River Sherbourne beneath the Belgrade Theatre.

 Education

 Barr's Hill School is the coeducational comprehensive secondary school in the area.
-It was an all-girls grammar school until the 1970s (approx date).
+It was an all-girls grammar school until 1975.
 Primary schools in the area include Radford Primary Academy, Hill Farm School, St Augustine's RC Primary School, and Joseph Cash Primary School.